SUNRUSE-Junk-Drawer/celluloid-stateful/docs/sodiumSceneFile.md

 	"multiplier": "any number animation",
 	"negative": "any boolean animation",
 	"radius": "any number animation",
-	"size": "any angle number animation"
+	"spotSize": "any angle number animation"
 }
 ```